honehone12/sig-ser/README.md

 # sig-ser
-json with signature for server to server rpc
+json with signature for rpc

-this does NOT intend to care severe security for private servers.
+i know the most and basic challenging thing for this kind of signature is "how to store private key ?"

-instead, this came up with a idea as a casual check for low cost public end points running on managed vm or container that have limited lifetime.
+but this kind of simple signature is still considerable for low cost project that is using websocket or some light protocol.